Editor's note: The ebook deal of the week is back – get 10 Black & White Photography Assignments for just $6 with the code bw4. 🙂

 - To help people become better photographers.

-- To sell photography ebooks, Lightroom Develop Presets and photography workshops.
+- To sell photography ebooks, Lightroom Develop Presets and video courses.

 It also has smaller goals, some of which could be classed as features.